 About Wind Energy

-According to Lazard’s Levelized Cost of Energy Analysis, wind energy is reliable, abundant and affordable.
-In fact, wind energy was the lowest cost new energy resource in 2017 and offers a natural hedge against volatile fuel prices.
+According to the 2020 Levelized Cost of Energy Analysis developed by Lazard, onshore wind energy is the lowest cost new energy resource compared to other renewable and conventional power technologies.
+Wind and other renewable energy sources offer a natural hedge against volatile fuel prices.

-According to American Wind Energy Association's (AWEA) 2017 Annual Market Report, the success of the U.S. wind industry has had a ripple effect on the American economy, supporting a jobs growth rate 9x faster than the average industry.
-In 2017 there was a record high of more than 105,000 Americans employed in the wind industry.
+According to American Wind Energy Association's (AWEA) 2019 Annual Market Report, the rapid expansion and success of the U.S. wind industry in America is delivering economic growth, jobs, clean energy, and a diverse power mix.
+In 2019, there was a record high of more than 120,000 Americans employed in the wind industry.

 Wind turbines are made to capture natural power from the wind to convert to electricity, and the energy from a single turbine can power hundreds of homes.
 A standard wind turbine stands at about 262 feet and consists of a steel tower, three blades, and a nacelle in the center containing the shaft, gearbox, generator and controls.
 Wind blows through the turbine blades causing them to rotate, which spins a generator located in the turbine gearbox producing electricity.